JohnSnowLabs/johnsnowlabs/docs/en/alab/install.md

 Replace `$VERSION` in the above one liners with the version you want to upgrade to.

-For upgrading to the latest version of the NLP Lab, use:
+For upgrading to the latest version of the Generative AI Lab, use:

 ```bash
 wget https://setup.johnsnowlabs.com/annotationlab/upgrade.sh -O - | sudo bash -s --